flink-extended/dl-on-flink/flink-ai-flow/QUICKSTART.md

 ## Work with Airflow

-AI Flow can also work with Airflow event scheduler, which is more powerful and has a Web UI to monitor the execution.
+We have added an event-based scheduler named event_scheduler to Airflow, so Flink AI Flow can also work with Airflow's event_scheduler, which is more powerful and has a Web UI to monitor the execution.

 ### Prerequisites